 1. Minimum stay requirement

-To maintain your residency status, you must live in Uruguay for the majority of the time.
+To maintain your residency status, you cannot be away from Uruguay for more than 3 consecutive years.
+Short stays in the country are sufficient, but to apply for citizenship, you must have lived in the country for 183 days.
 For many, this will not be an issue.
-This requirement may be limiting for some, like digital nomads or individuals who often travel for work.
+However, this requirement may be limiting for some, like digital nomads or individuals who often travel for work.
 If you fall into the latter category, you may be interested in the country’s equity option that has no minimum stay requirement.

 2. Cost of living